 While some ants will bite, most of the ant species sting their prey and inject venom into their body.

-Further, ants such as harvester ants and fire ants are considered medically important because their sting their target many times.
+- Further, ants such as harvester ants and fire ants are considered medically important because they sting their target many times.

 Anaphylaxis is a dangerous allergic reaction resulting from exposure to venom from the ant sting or bite.

-Some of its symptoms include eye swelling, dizziness, diarrhoea, sneezing and vomiting.
+Some of its symptoms include eye swelling, dizziness, diarrhea, sneezing, and vomiting.
 Ants bite their prey either to protect themselves or as their source of food.

 Bed bugs are in the Cimicidae family.
-Notably, the Cimicidaes are blood feeding insects.
-However, Cimex lectularius bed bug species in the one that lives with human beings.
+Notably, Cimicidaes are blood-feeding insects—however, Cimex lectularius bed bug species is the one that lives with human beings.

-The bed bugs require the blood meal between the 5 stages it undergoes before reaching full maturity.
+- The bed bugs require the blood meal between the five stages it undergoes before reaching full maturity.

-If give good conditions, about 70 to 90°F, the bed bugs wilkl grow to maturity within 2 months.
-You should know that bed bugs will lead a nocturnal lifestyle.
+If given suitable conditions, about 70 to 90°F, the bed bugs will grow to maturity within two months.
+You should know that bed bugs will lead to a nocturnal lifestyle.

-Ants are known for their cooperative behaviour, hence described as eusocial, which enable them to survive in difficult circumstances.
+Ants are known for their cooperative behavior, hence described as eusocial, which enables them to survive in difficult circumstances.

-Ants live in large colonies that compromise of soldiers, drones, queens, wingless females, and other insect groups.
+Ants live in large colonies that compromise soldiers, drones, queens, wingless females, and other insect groups.